 The contemporary decor features sleek surfaces and dim lighting.
 There are two low tables in the front window area but otherwise, patrons eat at high tables or at the sushi bar.
 Busshari is one of those rare restaurants that boasts a great wine list while also offering BYO.
 The wine glasses are big and delicate – not those cheap short wine glasses that you see at many of the other BYOs in town.
 The service at Busshari is some of the best I’ve had in the city.
 From being warmly greeted by Ben (the manager), to the attentive service throughout the meal, it feels more like the North American service that we’re used to.
 The overall value for money here is exceptional.
 The food is beautifully presented and tastes a lot more expensive than it is.

-Unfortunately, the Busshari Veggie roll isn’t actually vegetarian because the tofu in it is marinated in bonito (fish) stock.
+Unfortunately, the Busshari Veggie Roll isn’t actually vegetarian because the tofu in it is marinated in bonito (fish) stock.
 Even without the tofu, the creamy avocado, cucumber, mushroom, Japanese pickles and toasted sesame seeds make for a nice big roll.
-I would still love for Busshari to offer this with vegan tofu at some point though…
+They should really offer it as a true vegetatian roll though…

 I can only speak personally about these vegan options, but all the omnivores that I’ve eaten with here love it too.
 We recently ran into one of the city’s top food editors and she said that Busshari was the best Japanese in town in terms of value and ambiance.
 I couldn’t agree more.
 I love the fact that I can rock up to Busshari in jeans or a cocktail dress and feel equally at place.
 Busshari offers the total package.
 You’ll look around and feel as though you’re in a high-end restaurant, and while you’ll be served and fed as though you are, your bill will be much lower than expected.
 Even in the best of establishments, it’s so rare to see everything come together as well as it does here.